Magazine

 Awarded for innovation, Edge features stones set along the tube’s edge, visible from underneath, close to the skin, a technical and stylistic choice that intrigues and captivates.
 Edge has become the Maison’s signature design.

-To make an appointment, please contact us via the form.
+To schedule a meeting, please contact us via the form.